 - Includes comprehensive reporting modules

 On April 26, 2018, new laws went into effect regarding the prescribing and dispensing of opioids in the state of Arizona.
 Additionally, dispensing pharmacists are required to review the PMP record of a patient receiving a schedule II controlled substance for the preceding 12 months.

 Arizona Revised Statute (A.R.S.) § 36-2606 requires each medical practitioner licensed under Title 32 (i.e. MD, DO, DDS, DMD, DPM, HMD, PA, NP, ND, and OD) and who possesses a DEA license to review the preceding 12 months of a patient’s PMP record before prescribing an opioid analgesic or benzodiazepine controlled substance listed in schedule II, III or IV.

-Integrating Arizona PMP data within an Electronic Health Record (EHR) like Practice Fusion, provides a streamlined clinical workflow for providers.
-The EHR automatically initiates a patient query, validates the provider’s credentials in Arizona PMP and returns the patient’s prescription record directly within the provider’s EHR.
-The integration should seamlessly fit into the clinical workflow and allow for real-time or near real-time presentation of Arizona PMP data within the EHR.
+Although the integration between Practice Fusion and the Arizona PMP is not yet available, integrating Arizona PMP data within an Electronic Health Record (EHR) like Practice Fusion, can help provide a streamlined clinical workflow for providers.
+An EHR that is integrated with the Arizona PMP has the ability to automatically initiate a patient query, validate the provider’s credentials in Arizona PMP, and return the patient’s prescription record directly within the provider’s EHR.
+The integration would seamlessly fit into the clinical workflow and allow for near real-time presentation of Arizona PMP data within the EHR.

 To register for PMP, visit https://arizona.pmpaware.net/identities/new

 e-Prescribing allows a prescriber to use an EHR to:

 - Electronically route the prescription to the patient’s choice of pharmacy.

 - Lower healthcare costs for everyone involved.